 Let Bannon and Trump talk.
-We'll report.
+We’ll report.

 After Bannon’s Times interview, which was plastered on A1 Friday (probably an overplay), there was a predictable wave of hand-wringing about creeping authoritarianism.

-Steve Bannon says media should "keep its mouth shut."
-Castro, Putin, Erdogan, and Xi all feel the same way! https://t.co/m2wc02MZgD— Bret Stephens (@StephensWSJ) January 26, 2017
+Steve Bannon says media should “keep its mouth shut.”
+Castro, Putin, Erdogan, and Xi all feel the same way! https://t.co/m2wc02MZgD

 “The media should keep its mouth shut” is a terrifying, tyrannical comment.
-It’s coming from inside the White House.— Jacob Weisberg (@jacobwe) January 26, 2017
+It’s coming from inside the White House.

 None of those takes is unwarranted or incorrect.
 The Trump Administration’s continued attempts to delegitimize the press are frightening, as is the broader effort to make a fact-based debate more difficult.
 But after a year and a half of the press responding to such broadsides with full-throated counterattacks on behalf of democratic norms, you begin to question their long-term effectiveness.